0penthe0ry/0penthe0ry.github.io/content/resources/index.md

 # 2. Finding things

-- [Join the Discord](): This is our "human-collaboration" tool.
+- [Join the Discord](https://discord.gg/zgdNxqWAsj): This is our "human-collaboration" tool.
 Use it for sharing [arXiv](https://arxig.org) links, asking for help, sharing interesting insights and joining our Journal Club.
 - [GitHub Organisation](https://github.com/0penthe0ry): This is our "code-collaboration" tool.
 All code, formal writing ($\LaTeX$ files), data, simulations live here.
 You can use GitHub Issues to fully develop a derivation or question that emerged from discord.
 - [This documentation site](https://0penthe0ry.github.io): Your primary reference.
-This place is meant to grow as we progress in our learnings, proving a refernece of how we approach specific derivations and summarizing how we did each proof.
+This place is meant to grow as we progress in our learnings, proving a reference of how we approach specific derivations and summarizing how we did each proof.
 You can also find general [[resources]] and the [[journal-club|Journal Club]] notes.

 # 3. How to contribute

 If you are new and want to jump in, do these three things:

 1. **Introduce yourself:** Hop into the Discord `#cafe` channel and say hello.
-Let us knwo what physics topics you are currently or interested in exploring.
+Let us know what physics topics you are currently or interested in exploring.

 2. **Setup your environment:** If you plan to code or write formal papers, clone our [[Research Templates]] repository.
 It contains standard $\LaTeX$ and `Python` boilerplate so you don't have to start from scratch.